Samuel Minturn Peck: Poetic style and response

 Between 1886 and 1925, he published seven volumes of poetry in addition to various poems published in newspapers like the Boston Transcript.
 Among his most famous poems is "The Grapevine Swing" (1892), which was frequently recited by schoolchildren.
 Upon the publication of his second book, one critic praised his "light verse, admirably written" and his "simple melodies" that were "rhythmically smooth".
-Many of his poems were set to music by a variety of composers including Thomas G. Shepard.
-See IMSLP for some examples.

 As Peck himself noted, "In the making of my verses I have striven for simplicity, grace, and beauty.
 I have felt that sublimity was beyond my power to achieve."
 Peck showed an obvious dislike of less traditional poetic forms and privately noted his dislike for more Avant Garde poets including Amy Lowell, Ezra Pound, Harriet Monroe, and fellow Alabama writer Clement Wood, whom he satirized in his poem "The Poet and the Pixie".
 After the turn of the century, even Peck admitted he had become "somewhat passé".

 Less often, Peck experimented with writing prose.
 In the 1890s, he attempted to replicate the success of local color stories by writers like Mary Noailles Murfree, Thomas Nelson Page, and Joel Chandler Harris, and published 25 such works in Alabama Sketches (1902).
 During interviews in his later years, he rarely referred to his attempts at prose and considered himself first and foremost a poet.
 At his death, however, he left behind four unfinished novels.
 A Birmingham, Alabama newspaper reported on his death by noting, "Peck was not a great poet.
 But he was a wholesome influence upon Alabama letters."